wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/performance-testing/jmeter-samplers.md

 ### Loading a custom sampler client

-The JAR file for the custom sampler needs to be added to the search path of JMeter in order for the Java sampler to be able to load it.
+The `.jar` file for the custom sampler needs to be added to the search path of JMeter in order for the Java sampler to be able to load it.
 The `-XadditionalSearchPaths` flag can be used to do this.
-It takes a list of semicolon separated directories or JAR files that all will be scanned by JMeter and added to the classpath to run tests.
+It takes a list of semicolon separated directories or `.jar` files that all will be scanned by JMeter and added to the classpath to run tests.

 If the custom sampler uses flows or states from another CorDapp that is not packaged with the JMeter Corda package, this needs to be on the classpath for the JMeter instance running the sampler as the RPC interface